tmonjalo/choose/README.md

 Description
 -----------

-_choose_ is a shell script which allows an interactive choice on stderr among lines from stdin and returns the result on stdout.
+_choose_ is a shell script which allows an interactive choice on stderr among lines from stdin (or arguments) and returns the result on stdout.

             multiple lines            menu            one line
                            --->      choose      --->
-          stdin     TTY input / stderr     stdout
+             args / stdin      TTY input / stderr      stdout

 It is nearly the same goal as the shell builtin _select_ with fancy I/O more.